 It’s therefore time to touch base with theory, so to speak, to illuminate practice.
-Let’s have a look at a catalog for white bronze (zinc) monuments made by the Monumental Bronze Company of Bridgeport, CT.
+Let’s have a look at a section (figure 1) of the catalog for white bronze (zinc) monuments made by the Monumental Bronze Company of Bridgeport, CT.
 Happily the Smithsonian has digitized the MBC catalog of 1882.

 The resolution is low, so I will reprint the associated text here:

 “Sample of life-size Portrait Busts such as we are prepared to model from photos or sittings, and cast in White Bronze for $300, duplicates for $100.
 Height 29 in.
 When possible, views of right, back and left sides are desirable, also a few measurements, which will enable the artist to get correct size of head.
 This already popular method of perpetuating the likeness and memory of individuals, can now be made more attractive than ever before, owing to price, appropriate color, and durability of the material we use.
 These busts can be placed on our monuments or on those of marble and granite.”Monumental Bronze Co. catalog, October 1882, p.
 16.

 MBC dates the beginning of white bronze monuments to the mid-1870s, so this catalog is early in their development.
 More to the point, it’s clear that there was a demand for funerary portraits to which this catalog responds, and upon which MBC was trying to cash in.
 Cha-ching!